tropy/docs/using_tropy/project_view/add_metadata.md

 ## Add metadata to items

 To describe the content of a photograph, Tropy uses customizable metadata templates with multiple fields for different properties of the content of your photo, for example, title, date, author, box, folder, collection, archive, and rights.
+Please check out our[ metadata documentation](//beginning/metadata.md) to learn about best practices for creating good metadata.

 You can add a new template to your Tropy project to ensure that the metadata you want is in your template.
 You can also edit an existing template to reorder, add, or subtract fields.